UnlyEd/next-right-now/guides/ci-cd/setup-github-actions.md

     * We parse current `now.json` config file to get `CUSTOMER_REF`, which corresponding to customer project to deploy, and then we run `yarn deploy:CUSTOMER_REF` or in production `yarn deploy:CUSTOMER_REF:production`
 * Run 2e2 tests:
     * We need to checkout again (because the code is not persistent)
-    * We ask to Zeit api for the last deployment data, retrieve the url and then set it as environment variable as `ZEIT_DEPLOYMENT_URL` (to be able to use it afterwards)
+    * We ask to Vercel api for the last deployment data, retrieve the url and then set it as environment variable as `ZEIT_DEPLOYMENT_URL` (to be able to use it afterwards)
     * We use default action provided by cypress (documentation [here](https://github.com/cypress-io/github-action)):
         * _**wait-on**_: Allows us to wait before starting tests.
 It ping the endpoint until it's up, with a timeout of 60 seconds per default.
         * _**config-file**_: We need to specify a config file because cypress is looking for cypress.json in the main folder.